zikula/core/README.md

 Pull requests are welcome, please see https://github.com/zikula/core/wiki/Contributing

-Pull requests should use the following desription template
+Pull requests should use the following description template

     Bug fix: [yes|no]
     Feature addition: [yes|no]